Course Requirements (Email email@example.com)

 Final Exam (40% credit) take home.

 In the past, some students have taken this introductory class even though they are highly advanced in human genetics and bioinformatics.
 These students can do a more advanced project by consulting one of the course instructors.
 Students that undertake a super-project do not need to take the final exam.
-Possible super-projects topics include:
+Examples of past super-projects:

 b.
 Write a grant for Kaiser-Permanente GWAS (n=110,000 patients)